-The phantom box is useful for a@^b_c to align superscripts and subscripts but does not work well for overwriting an accent on a letter.
-For the latter, it is much better to use an encoding (e.g. iso_8859_1 or utf8) that contains a large variety of letters with accents or other diacritical marks.
+The phantom box is useful for a@^b_c to align superscripts and subscripts but does not work well for overwriting a diacritical mark on a letter.
+For that purpose it is much better to use an encoding (e.g. utf8) that contains letters with accents or other diacritical marks.
 See set encoding (p.
-165).
+167).
 Since the box is non-spacing, it is sensible to put the shorter of the subscript or superscript in the box (that is, after the @).

 Space equal in length to a string can be inserted using the '&' character.
-Thus would produce

-'abc&{def}ghi'
+Thus 'abc&{def}ghi'

+'''

-'abc ghi'.
+would produce 'abc ghi'.

+'''

-The '~ ' character causes the next character or bracketed text to be overprinted by the following character or bracketed text.
+The '~ 'character causes the next character or bracketed text to be overprinted by the following character or bracketed text.
 The second text will be horizontally centered on the first.
 Thus '~ a/' will result in an 'a' with a slash through it.
 You can also shift the second text vertically by preceding the second text with a number, which will define the fraction of the current fontsize by which the text will be raised or lowered.
 In this case the number and text must be enclosed in brackets because more than one character is necessary.
-If the overprinted text begins with a number, put a space between the vertical offset and the text ('~ {abc}{.5} 000}'); otherwise no space is needed ('~ {abc}{.5} - }').
-You can change the font for one or both strings ('~ a{.5} /.2 o}' - an 'a' with a one-fifth-size 'o' on top - and the space between the number and the slash is necessary), but you can't change it after the beginning of the string.
+If the overprinted text begins with a number, put a space between the vertical offset and the text ('~ {abc}{.5 - ...}'); otherwise no space is needed ('~ {abc}{.5 - ...}').
+You can change the font for one or both strings ('~ a{.5 /.2 o}' - an 'a' with a one-fifth-size 'o' on top - and the space between the number and the slash is necessary), but you can't change it after the beginning of the string.
 Neither can you use any other special syntax within either string.
-You can, of course, use control characters by escaping them (see below), such as '~ a{\^}'
+Control characters must be escaped, e.g. '~ a{ $.8 /^$ }' to print â.
+See escape sequences (p.
+34) below.